rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ### Namespace

-A namespace is defined by a parenthesised separated list of zero or more name-value pairs.
+A namespace is defined by a parenthesised, separated list of zero or more name-value pairs.

 Empty name-value pairs define no namespace members.

 ### Vector

-A vector is defined by a parenthesised separated list of two or more value expressions.
+A vector is defined by a parenthesised, separated list of two or more value expressions.

 Empty value expressions define no vector elements.